hayward-work/civ-ipriot-smiley/knowledge_and_evidence.md

 ### Where is the Sense(Hat) in the code?

 1. Which class(es) utilize the functionality of the SenseHat?
-   > The `Smiley` superclass, and thus, all of its subclasses.
+   > The `Smiley` class, and thus, all of its subclasses.

 2. Which of these classes directly interact with the SenseHat functionalities?
-   > *Only* the `Smiley` class, as upon initializing its constructor, it encapsulates an instance of the SenseHat class within the `sense_hat` attribute.
+   > *Only* the `Smiley` class, as upon initializing its constructor, it encapsulates an instance of the SenseHat class within the `sense_hat` attribute, nowhere else *directly* interacts with SenseHat's functionalities.
-   > `Smiley` subclasses simply inherit the instance stored within this attribute, they do not interact with the `SenseHat` class' functionality.

 3. Discuss the hiding of the SenseHAT in terms of encapsulation (100-200 Words)
+   > The hiding of SenseHat within `Smiley` means,
+   > so long as we define methods that can interact with SenseHat and provide the functionality `Smiley` subclasses require,
+   > we can ensure that other classes need not directly interact with SenseHat functionality at all.
+   >
+   > As such, we can say SenseHat functionality is "encapsulated" within `Smiley`.
-   > # :(
+   >
+   > Additionally, since we only create a SenseHat instance and assign it to a variable within `Smiley`'s constructor,
+   > we further encapsulate the SenseHat object itself to the current instance, and avoid potential complications relating to class attributes.
-   > ## TODO: this
+   >
+   > In theory this all keeps everything self-contained, and potentially, modular.

 ### Sad Smileys Can’t Blink (Or Can They?)